-As you look up information remember to make a note of the title, author, and date it was published.
-Also makes some notes about whether you think that your information is biased in anyway.
-Think about whom your source is produced by, the focus of the information and when it was produced.
+As you look up information remember to make a note of the title, author, and date it was published and some notes about whether you think that your information is biased in anyway.
+Think about whom it is produced by, the focus of the information and when it was produced.
 All these things can influence bias.
+You could use resource Sheet B for this.
 You will need to hand this in.